markziemann/dee2/README.md

 `df -h /var`

-If you need to change the default Docker data to another location, follow these steps (works for Ubuntu 16.04):
+If you need to change the default Docker data to another location with >32GB free, follow these steps (works for Ubuntu 16.04):

 1) Create a config file for docker data storage